Frequently Asked Questions

 If you choose this option by checking the box, you are adding the option to use eBay’s retargeting technology.
 This means that if we can identify that an eBay user is on your site, the Smart Placements banner will show results more tailored to that user.

-Benefits of Optimization: You can customize the experience to the visitor’s demonstrated interests and enhance likelihood that they’ll see items that appeal to them, typically increasing click through rate and conversion.
+Other Benefits of Optimization: You can customize the experience to the visitor’s demonstrated interests and enhance likelihood that they’ll see items that appeal to them, typically increasing click through rate and conversion.

 Drawback of Optimization: If you want to control exactly what the visitor sees and ensure that the banners produce products in harmony with your surrounding text, Smart Placements might not be for you.
 For example: You run a fitness site.
 You want eBay items displayed in a banner that are all fitness-focused like stationary bikes and treadmills; an optimized ad might show a user comic books or high-heels depending on what they have shopped for on eBay before.